andreasmhallberg/readingnotes/Abu-Rabia, 1998. Reading Arabic texts - Effects of text type, reader type and vowelization.md

 # Abu-Rabia, S., 1998.
 Reading Arabic texts: Effects of text type, reader type and vowelization.
 Reading and Writing, 10(2), ss.105–119.

-- Reproduces myths about the difficulty of reading Arabic:
+- [Reproduces myths about the difficulty of reading Arabic]:
     1. difficult because of binding rules.
 106
     2. homographs
     3. difficult that some vowels are under the line